April 16 – October 30

 Every year, mankind produces about 300 million pounds of plastic, less than 10 percent of which is recycled.
 Much of that material lingers in landfills or is blown or washed into waterways, where it eventually makes its way to the ocean.

-This summer, more than one dozen artistic installations of aquatic animals made from recovered plastic debris will be exhibited throughout the campus of the Tennessee Aquarium and IMAX 3D Theater.
+In the summer of 2022, more than one dozen artistic installations of aquatic animals made from recovered plastic debris were exhibited throughout the campus of the Tennessee Aquarium and IMAX 3D Theater.

 Each colorful work was meticulously crafted by artists with Oregon-based nonprofit Washed Ashore using actual recovered litter to raise awareness of the threat water-borne plastic pollution poses to aquatic life.